ogarcia/trellowarrior/README.md

 as *pending*.
 You only can have one *doing* list and one *done* list, but these lists can be configured.

-If you have several boards with same name, TrelloWarrior always picks the first one.
+If you have several boards with same name or several labels with same name, TrelloWarrior always picks the first one.

+Only Trello labels with names are synchronized, you can apply labels without name but these are ignored.

+If you remove a name from a label and left it without name, the action don't touch date of cards and in next sync a new label will be created with the removed name.
+You can rename labels without problems.

+New labels are created by TrelloWarrior in black color.

-For now, only syncs *Title/Description*, *Due dates* and *Status*.
+For now, only syncs *Title/Description*, *Due dates*, *Labels* and *Status*.

 ## Contributing